How to Write a Resume

 If you're still using an old email address from high school, it's time to create a new professional account.
 Choose a popular email provider like Gmail or Outlook and keep your address simple by using your full name or a variation of your first and last name.

 Your contact information must be up to date so that potential employers won't have any issue reaching you.
-Make sure to include your first and last name, phone number, and email address in the header of your resume, and double-check that these are all correct.
+Make sure to include your first and last name, phone number, and email address in the header of your resume, and double-check that these are correct.

-If location is important or relevant to the company, you may also include your city and state in your header; you can usually skip putting down your full home address.
+If location is important or relevant to the company, you may also include your city and state in your header.
+You can usually skip putting down your full home address.

 If you don't have a lot of work experience but do have a portfolio of relevant work you can show, you should insert links to your personal website and/or online portfolio in your resume header.